code-of-kai/git-foil/README.md

 GitFoil is for people with trust issues.
 If you're okay storing your master key with GitHub and trusting Microsoft with your secrets, use [git-crypt](https://github.com/AGWA/git-crypt) instead—it's excellent and better suited for CI/CD workflows.

 **Why Elixir?**
-Because it's good at concurrent processing.
+Because Elixir is a great language.
 The crypto happens in Rust NIFs anyway.

 **Can teams use this?**
 Yes!
 One person generates the master key, then shares the `master.key` file securely with team members.
 See the Team Usage section above.

 **Should I actually use this?**
 - If you have secrets in your repo: **absolutely**
-- If it's a public open-source project: **probably not**
+- If your repo is a public open-source project: **probably not**
 - If you just like the idea of six layers: **go for it, it's fun**

 ---